yuna0x0/anilist-mcp/README.md

 ### Prerequisites

 - Node.js 18+
-- AniList API token (optional, for authenticated operations like personal favorites)
+- AniList API token (optional, for authenticated operations like favourite an anime)

 ## Installation